nimblehq/elixir-templates/README.md

 mix do deps.get, deps.compile
 ```

-After the Nimbletemplate is installed, you can continue with the Usage section below.
+After the NimbleTemplate is installed, you can continue with the Usage section below.

 ## Usage

-Base on the project needs, please choose run appropriate command below:
+Base on the project type, we could choose to run one of the command below for generating the appropriate code structure.

 ### Phoenix application
 ```bash